Who Are We?

 What We Offer

-We have a Respite Event about every other month, this provides the time for parents of special needs children the opportunity to drop off all of their children to get a break.
+We have a Respite Event throughout the year, this provides the time for parents of special needs children the opportunity to drop off all of their children to get a break.
 While the parents get a break we have a whole event planned with sensory play, crafts, music, games and more.
 Respite is for children 18 years and younger.
-Our next respite event will be on March 17 from 6-9PM.
+Our next respite event will be in the fall.
 To volunteer or attend please register below.

 Our buddy program allows individuals with special needs or disabilities to be able to participate in our Sunday programs.
 Buddies serve to ensure inclusion, safety, participation, and friendship for those who have a disability or special needs.
 Buddies are available for any age on a Sunday morning.
 If your child would benefit from having a buddy please let us know below.